DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 2. Limited precision of the box hierarchy (the depth of tree): N/n for N bit Morton number and n dimensions.
 3. Fixed global box, the initial box can't grow with adding next portion of events, the boundaries should be defined once from instrument  or sample geometry.

+### Optimization notes

+The main bottleneck of the approach is memory access to MDEvent object.
+The best optimization for this is to make the MDEvent object as small as possible.
+Due to this the floating point coordinates can be thrown out the MDEvent structure and retrieved then it is needed from the Morton number of the MDEvent.
+Also the Morton number can be chosen small enough to provide acceptable accuracy to increase performance.